-The structure and functioning of Australian society.
-Detailed topics include the class structure of Australian society; inequalities in the distribution of wealth and income; the role of foreign investment in Australia; composition of the work-force; trade unions; welfare; the role of the mass media; education and religion and the place of Australia in world capitalism.
+The structure and functioning of Ausralian society.
+Detailed topics include the class structure of Australian society; inequalities in the distribution of wealth and income; composition of the work-force; trade unions; welfare; the role of the mass media; education and religion and the place of Australia in world capitalism.